celestiaorg/orchestrator-relayer/docs/deploy.md

 The `latest` can be replaced by the following:

-- `latest`: to deploy the BlobStream contract starting from the latest validator set.
+- `latest`: to deploy the Blobstream contract starting from the latest validator set.
-- `earliest`: to deploy the BlobStream contract starting from genesis.
+- `earliest`: to deploy the Blobstream contract starting from genesis.
-- `nonce`: you can provide a custom nonce on where you want the BlobStream to start.
-If the provided nonce is not a `Valset` attestation, then the one before it will be used to deploy the BlobStream smart contract.
+- `nonce`: you can provide a custom nonce on where you want the Blobstream to start.
+If the provided nonce is not a `Valset` attestation, then the one before it will be used to deploy the Blobstream smart contract.

-And, now you will see the BlobStream smart contract address in the logs along with the transaction hash.
+And, now you will see the Blobstream smart contract address in the logs along with the transaction hash.